Herold and Esther, about 1940

 Upon leaving the Army, Herold became a truck driver for Concrete Delivery Co. of Lackawana, New York, a job which he held for the remainder of his life.
 Herold was also active in public service.
 He was a life long member of the Boston Volunteer Fire Company and served as Fire Chief.
 Herold died on November 18, 1974, after a courageous battle with cancer.

 Esther Ketterer was born September 21, 1919, the daughter of Walter Ketterer and Alma Wohlhueter.
 She grew up on the Ketterer farm located on Cole Road on Boston's east hill.
-She attended School District #7 in Boston for grades 1 through 8 and then went to high school in Orchard Park, where she graduated in 1938.
+She attended School District #7 in Boston for grades 1 through 8 and then went to high school in Orchard Park, New York, where she graduated in 1938.
 After graduation she did house work and baby sitting to earn a living.
 During World War II, Esther worked in a defense plant in Orchard Park, until her marriage in 1944.

 Following her marriage, Esther accompanied Herold to his assigned base in Illinois, where she worked as a hostess in the Champaign-Urbana Hotel.
 When Herold was reassigned to Colorado, she returned to Boston.
 Shortly thereafter, Esther gave birth to the first of four daughters and was occupied full-time raising her family.
 After the birth of her last children (twins), Esther resumed work as a waitress and cook in Johnson's Restaurant and in the Valley View Inn.
 When the twins began kindergarten, she started driving school bus for Griffith Institute and Central School, a job she retained until her retirement in 1980.
 In addition, in the 1960s Esther began catering for many weddings and other events at the Boston Fire Hall.